 Children and Teens are encouraged to get their own library cards, so they can access the youth computers in their respective departments.
-As with adults, library cards for children and teens are free.
-To get a library card, youth must have the signature of a parent or guardian who lives in Bulloch County.
-The parent or guardian must sign the library card form, accepting financial responsibility for all fines, as well as lost or damaged items.
+There is no minimum age requirement to receive a youth library card.
+A parent or legal guardian must show proper identification when registering for a youth library card, and they must sign to accept financial responsibility for all fines resulting from late, lost or damaged items.

 Youth Materials Collection

 We maintain an extensive physical collection of juvenile and young adult materials, including:

 - middle grades fiction and non-fiction

 - graphic novels and manga

 Our Youth Services staff members are happy to help you find appropriate reading materials for your child, or to find a specific title.
 We can also assist you with retrieving books from other libraries, if we do not have them in our collection.